greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 **Pelican**

 Alright! with all that out of the way it's finally time to run Pelican.
-Make sure that your virtual environment is active and you are in the root of your project folder, then run:
+Make sure that the virtual environment is active and you are in the root of the project folder, then run:
 >$ pelican-quickstart

 Answer the questions in the script that follows.
 You can mostly just accept the defaults.
 This will create a basic skeleton site.
-You will see several new files and folders have been add to your project.
+You will see several new files and folders have been added to the project.

 ```
 eval_pelican/